 Not to be confused with Govetts Leap in Blackheath (which is sometimes also called Bridal Veil Falls), this waterfall is in Leura.
 The Leura Falls Creek cascades 35m down both sides of almost sheer cliff onto a rock platform.
 Bridal Veil Falls is a spectacular waterfall, which can be seen from a few vantage points.

-The Leura Cascades Track descends to the Round Walk Lookout, a fenced lookout with a great view of the Bridal Veil Falls from above.
+The Prince Henry Cliff Walk (this section is also called the Leura Cascades Track) descends fom the Leura Cascades Picnic Area to the Majestic Lookout, a fenced lookout with a great view of Bridal Veil Falls from above.

 Beyond Bridal Veil Falls is Mount Solitary, framed by the nearby cliffs of the narrow valley.